vbrunschot/Write-Ups/HackTheBox/Magic/README.md

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Magic/assets/2.png">

 There is a filter blocking other filetypes than JPG, JPEG and PNG files.
-Let's fire up BurSuite to see if we can intercept the request and change it to our liking.
+Let's fire up BurpSuite to see if we can intercept the request and change it to our liking.
 Let's rename a JPEG file to .jpeg.php and intercept the request.
-We did the exact same thing eralier on the Popcorn box.
+We did the exact same thing earlier on the Popcorn box.

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Magic/assets/4.png">